braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/custom_events.md

 - Has made any purchases with property Y with value V X times in the last Y days.
 - Adds the ability to segment within 1, 3, 7, 14, 21, and 30 days.

 Unlike with [segment extensions]({{site.baseurl}}/user_guide/engagement_tools/segments/segment_extension/), segments used are updated in real-time, support an unlimited amount of segments, offer a look back history of at most 30 days, and incur data points.
-Because of the additional data point charge, you must reach out to your CSM to get event properties turned on for your custom events.
+Because of the additional data point charge, you must reach out to your customer success manager to get event properties turned on for your custom events.
 Once approved, additional properties can be added in the dashboard under **Manage Settings > Custom Events > Mangage Properties** and used in the target step of the campaign or Canvas builder.

 #### Frequently asked questions